Independence Pass: a Rocky Mountain Must!

 Luckily, vehicles over 35 feet in length are not allowed on the pass.
 You won’t be needing to dodge too many oversized automobiles along the tight and twisty road.

-The pass may see sunshine and lightning storms all within the same hour.
+Even in the middle of the summer, Independence Pass may see sunshine, snow, and lightning storms all within the same hour.
 Before you lose service outside of Aspen or Leadville, (depending which way you go) check the radar and decide if you’re comfortable riding through a potential storm.
-With altitudes over 12,000 feet, a lightning storm is the last thing you’ll want to deal with a the summit.
+With altitudes over 12,000 feet, a lightning or snow storm is the last thing you’ll want to deal with a the summit.

 Additionally, the area is known for rock slides in the summers, and avalanches during the winter months (when the road is closed for the winter).
 As you make your way through through the windy roads, you’ll see numerous destructive avalanche remnants lining the roads.
 Numerous waterfalls fall right along the road from the heavy snowpack that’s slowly melting as we get closer to summer.